Facilities available at Catalina State Park.

 Flush restrooms are available in the visitor center, picnic area, group areas and campgrounds.
 Waterless restrooms are available at the trail head and equestrian center.
 All restroom facilities are handicap accessible.

-A small gift shop area is located in the visitor center/ranger station at the park entrance.
+There are two gift shops.
+A small one located in the visitor center/ranger station at the park entrance.
 Some of the items offered are postcards, maps, books, field guides, drinking water, snacks, sunscreen, hats and tee-shirts.
-The shop is open from 8 am – 5 pm daily.
+This shop is open approximately 8 am – 5 pm daily.
+There is also a Trailhead Gift Shop open seasonally near the bathrooms at the Trailhead.

 A few exhibits are located in the Visitor Center.